Viability and Arbitrage under Knightian Uncertainty: Further Discussion of the Modeling Philosophy

-We conclude this section by relating our work to recent results in Mathematical Finance.
+We illustrate the usefulness of the notion of relevant claims by relating our work to recent results in Mathematical Finance.
 Our approach gives a microeconomic foundation to the characterization of absence of arbitrage in ``robust'' or ``model--free'' finance.